-While strolling the city one of those days, I have stumbled across an old type of a car, turned into a stand, with the inscription Lisboa – Cidade de Fado.
+While strolling the city, I stumbled across an old type of car turned into a stand with the inscription Lisboa – Ciudad del Fado.
 It was selling audio CDs.
-The gentleman behind the counter recommended Amalia Rodrigues’ albums as classic example of Lisbon’s fado.
-(Haven’t parted from them ever since!)
+(Yes, it was years ago!)
+The gentleman behind the counter recommended Amalia Rodrigues’ albums as a classic example of Lisbon’s Fado.
+(I haven’t parted from them ever since.)

 The End